damianhakert/damianhakert.github.io/source/handbook/security/index.html.md

    service.
 1. Do not let your password manager store the **master password**.
 It is okay to store the login.
-1. Enable two-factor authentication (2FA) with [Google Authenticator] or 1Password for your Google, Slack, GitLab.com, and dev.gitlab.org accounts.
+1. Enable two-factor authentication (2FA) with 1Password [auto-generated TOTP] for your Google, Slack, GitLab.com, and dev.gitlab.org accounts.
+The nice thing about 1Password is that it migrates when you have a new phone, unlike Google Authenticator.
 1. **Encrypt** your computer's home folder.
 Use [FileVault] on your Mac to encrypt the entire disk.<a name="encrypt-home-folder"></a>
 1. Set up a screen saver with **password lock** on your laptop.
 The timeout